How to Talk About Reproductive Freedom with Your Anti-Choice Family Members at Thanksgiving

-I know I have learned a lot this past about the millions of sexual assault survivors who have stayed silent for years.
+I know I have learned a lot recently about the millions of sexual assault survivors who have stayed silent for years.
 Our country has also learned about the long-term damage that sexual violence often does to victims, and the effects on families, workplaces, and communities.
 So many men and women are rising up and making their voices heard in order to shed a light on injustices that have gone on for years.
-I admire the people who have bravely come forward with their stories, and hope anyone else who is a survivor knows places like RAINN are ready to help whenever they are ready to talk about it.
+I admire the people who have bravely come forward with their stories and hope anyone else who is a survivor knows places like RAINN are ready to help whenever they are ready to talk about it.

 Yes, this has led to specific people being held accountable, but I also agree that it’s important to have honest conversations about the right way to treat everyone, including men and women.
-We must respect everyone’s lived experiences, and the fact that their stories are their own.
+We must respect everyone’s lived experiences and the fact that their stories are their own.
 My life is different than yours, and we can never pretend to know what someone has been through.
-That’s why it’s important that we believe survivors when they come forward with stories, and have open conversations about how this affects us all.
+That’s why it’s important that we believe survivors when they come forward with stories and have open conversations about how this affects us all.